Why gene technology is regulated

 - Australian Industrial Chemicals Introduction Scheme (AICIS)

-- Office of Chemical Safety, Department of Health (OCS)
+- Office of Chemical Safety, Department of Health and Aged Care (OCS)

 - Office of the Gene Technology Regulator (OGTR)